 You may be wondering why it is beneficial to specify grounds for divorce when you do not need to get divorced in Texas.
 Why go through all the additional effort if you can still get divorced without doing so?
 The reason is that you can when a disproportionate share of your community property it is found that this ground for divorce had a material effect on the marriage and led to the divorce being filed.
 Additionally, specifying a ground for divorce that relates to your children could impact how custody and conservatorship matters are decided.

-In a contested divorce, you will typically file your paperwork and then pay to have a process server or constable have your spouse served personally.
-However, it may be the case where you are not able to locate your spouse to have him or her served with the papers for your divorce.
+In a contested divorce, you will typically file your paperwork and then pay to have a process server or constable serve your spouse personally.
+However, it may be the case that you are not able to locate your spouse to have him or her served with the papers for your divorce.
 Additionally, your spouse may be purposefully avoiding service.
 This can delay your case and cause undue hardship in the process.
 Are there options for you to pursue if you are unable to serve your spouse personally with divorce papers?

 Fortunately, the answer to this question is yes.
 You can petition the court to have your spouse served with divorce papers by a substitute method of service.
 This just means that the court will allow you to serve your spouse using a method other than personal service.
 However, you will need to show the court that you have performed your due diligence in attempting to serve your spouse the old-fashioned way.
-This typically involves multiple, failed attempts at service as well as an affidavit from the process server or constable showing the court how many attempts were made.
-If you can do this then you are in a position to have the substituted service request approved by the court.
+This typically involves multiple failed attempts at service as well as an affidavit from the process server or constable showing the court how many attempts were made.
+If you can do this, then you are in a position to have the substituted service request approved by the court.

 From there, once you can successfully serve your spouse with notice of the divorce, he or she will have until the first Monday after the expiration of 20 days after service to file an answer.
-If he or she fails to file an answer by this time the result of that, is he or she will technically be in default.
+If he or she fails to file an answer by this time, the result of that is that he or she will technically be in default.
 From there, you can proceed to court once the expiration of 60 days has occurred from the date you filed your divorce case.
-If the court shows that you have served your spouse validly and that you have waited the requisite period, you can obtain a divorce from him or her further action.
-This is to your advantage because you can draw up the terms of your divorce without having to negotiate with him or her.
-Therefore, if you have been served with divorce papers it always pays to participate in the process rather than to ignore the situation.

 An overview of a contested divorce

-Most contested divorces result in you and your spouse attempting to negotiate your way through the issues of your case.
-The more complex and the more issues there are in your case the longer your case can take to complete itself.
-Fortunately, courts require you and your spouse to mediate the case before going to a temporary orders hearing or trial.
-Mediation allows for you and your spouse to have your case brought before an experienced family law mediator.
+Mediation allows you and your spouse to have your case brought before an experienced family law mediator.
 That mediator can help you to complete a settlement in your case and avoid courtroom time.
-Mediation involves a mediated settlement agreement being created that your court orders will be based on.
+Mediation involves a mediated settlement agreement that your court orders will be based on.
 Most divorce cases in Texas settle in mediation rather than go to a trial.

 The two main reasons why you may end up in court for your divorce would be to attend a temporary order hearing or a trial.
 A temporary order hearing it’s exactly what it sounds like.
 This is an opportunity for you and your spouse to present cases to the judge that will help establish temporary rules for your divorce.
 These temporary orders will be in effect until your divorce comes to an end.
-Another important thing to take note of is that your final orders in the divorced 10 look a lot like the temporary orders that you and your spouse agreed to.
+Another important thing to take note of is that your final orders in the divorce to look a lot like the temporary orders that you and your spouse agreed to.
 Therefore, it is critically important for you to pay close attention to these temporary orders and to make sure that they fit your situation well.

 A trial is the most meaningful step in a divorce case that is contested.
 A trial involves presenting evidence to a judge regarding all the relevant matters in your case.
-For instance, if you have children all custody and conservatorship issues will be brought before the judge.
-A judge will be the final arbiter of who will be named as the primary Conservatory of your children, which parent will pay child support, what a visitation schedule will look like as well as how much child support will need to be paid.
+For instance, if you have children, all custody and conservatorship issues will be brought before the judge.
+A judge will be the final arbiter of who will be named as the primary Conservator of your children, which parent will pay child support, what a visitation schedule will look like, as well as how much child support will need to be paid.
 Even if you don’t have children, a trial is extremely important.
 The trial will cover matters like the division of your community property estate.

 Without a doubt, a contested divorce is a situation where it is incredibly important for you to be prepared throughout the case.
-There is no better way for you to prepare for a contested divorce than to work with an experienced attorney with the Law Office of Bryan Fagan.
-Our attorneys offer free-of-charge consultations six days a week where we can meet with you and go over your specific situation.
+There is no better way for you to prepare for a contested divorce than to work with an experienced attorney at the Law Office of Bryan Fagan.
+Our attorneys offer free-of-charge consultations six days a week, where we can meet with you and go over your specific situation.
 We serve clients every day in the courtrooms of Southeast Texas and are equipped to do the same for you and your family.

 Uncontested divorce: something to aspire to

-an uncontested divorce is one where there is no disagreement between you and your spouse on any matter of importance.
-By reading that sentence, you can probably tell just how rare of a situation this is.
-After all, if you and your spouse did not disagree on some area related to your case you probably wouldn’t be going through a divorce in the first place.
+An uncontested divorce is one where there is no disagreement between you and your spouse on any matter of importance.
+By reading that sentence, you can probably tell just how rare a situation this is.
+After all, if you and your spouse did not disagree on some area related to your case, you probably wouldn’t be going through a divorce in the first place.
 Usually, people who have an uncontested divorce on their hands know about the divorce in advance.
 This means that if the divorce catches you by surprise, then your divorce probably is not going to be uncontested.
 Rather, spouses who are going through an uncontested divorce typically work with the other person in advance of the case being filed to fine-tune their settlement agreement so that the divorce does not have to take any longer than is necessary.

 Another reason contested divorce is difficult to accomplish if only because you and your spouse need to be in lockstep agreement on those subjects that are most crucial to your case.
-If you differ in opinion on any matter of your divorce then it is, by definition, not an uncontested divorce.
-Therefore, if you seek an uncontested divorce then you need to reach out to your spouse in advance and talk to him or her about what you are going through.
+If you differ in opinion on any matter of your divorce, then it is, by definition, not an uncontested divorce.
+Therefore, if you seek an uncontested divorce, then you need to reach out to your spouse in advance and talk to him or her about what you are going through.
 If the two of you can work together to handle this type of situation together then you may be in line for a shorter and easier divorce.
-However, if you find that you have even minor disagreements between yourselves, and this is not under the ordinary but will still not make for an uncontested divorce.
+However, if you find that you have even minor disagreements between yourselves, and this is not under the ordinary, but will still not make for an uncontested divorce.

 An uncontested divorce will sometimes begin with a waiver of service being filed as opposed to an answer.
-A waiver of service means that a party understands that he or she has the right to be served with notice of the divorce by a process server but instead is waiving this right.
+A waiver of service means that a party understands that he or she has the right to be served with notice of the divorce by a process server, but instead is waiving this right.
 That does not mean that he or she is waiving the right to be notified of any pending matters related to the divorce.
 However, what it does mean is that the parties do not see this as being a conflict-filled divorce.
-A waiver of service can be filed with the court and then you and your spouse can proceed to negotiate on any matter relevant to the proceedings that you are going through.
+A waiver of service can be filed with the court, and then you and your spouse can proceed to negotiate on any matter relevant to the proceedings that you are going through.

 You need to be careful about proceeding to an uncontested divorce.
 The truth of the matter is that you can harm yourself in the long term if you assume that your divorce is going to be uncontested, but it ends up not being so.